AjayKumarRamesh/MAP-ETL-Framework-AirflowK8s/docs/Integrate Airflow with IBM Cloud Secrets Manager.md

 ibmcloud secrets-manager secret-delete --secret-type SECRET-TYPE --id ID [--force]
 ```
 Since External Secret resource searches for secrets by name, the new one will be picked up and the value of K8s secret will be replaced\
-You'll only have to restart Airflow
+You'll only have to restart the deployment to pick up the new value

-Delete "airflow-connection-strings" k8s secret